JosePedroDias/ang/README.md

 * has e2e tests set up with protractor and jasmine
 * does JS linting with eslint
 * does SCSS linting with sass-lint
+* converts angular templates into JavaScript calls via ng-html-to-js
-* pretty dumb componentized app
+* features a pretty dumb componentized example app

-## yet to do

-* compute angular templates to JS

 ## How do I?